Lucchese crime family: Factions and territories

+Activities

 Labor racketeering

 The Lucchese family used members to take control of various unions in the United States.
-The members extorted money from the unions by blackmail, strong-arming, violence and other methods.
-Similar to the other four crime families of New York City they worked on controlling entire unions.
+The members extorted money from the unions by blackmail, strong-arming, violence, and other methods.
+Similar to the other four crime families of New York City, they worked on controlling entire unions.
 With the mob having control over a union, they controlled the entire market.
 Bid-rigging allows the mob to get a percentage of the income on the construction deal, only allowing certain companies to bid on jobs after they pay them first.
 The mob also allows companies to use non-union workers to work on jobs, in which case the companies must give a kickback to the mob.
 Unions give mob members jobs on the books to show a legitimate source of income.
-The Mafia members get into high union positions and embezzling money from the organization.
+The Mafia members get into high union positions and embezzle money from the organization.